top of page

 I’m committed to my own physical, mental, and spiritual health.

 I live in Toronto from about May to September, and the rest of the year I live in places like Mexico and Costa Rica.
-My practice is primarily online and I'm able to occasionally see clients in person when in Toronto.
+At this time my practice is only online and I meet with clients through Zoom.

 I am a Registered Nurse with the College of Nurses of Ontario (CNO).